zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 ## LLM-Assisted Development

-LLMs are used as structured audit tools rather than generative agents.
-They validate edge cases, surface misalignments across codebases, and reinforce structural clarity.
-Generation is used sparingly—only when underlying logic and contracts are already defined.
+LLMs are used primarily as structured audit tools, not generative agents.
+Their role is to validate assumptions, surface inconsistencies across configuration, infrastructure, and code, and reinforce architectural coherence.
+Design suggestions are secondary—only introduced after core logic and structural contracts are clearly established.
+Generation is applied sparingly, and never ahead of intent.

-Rather than collaborators, LLMs function as external verifiers—accelerating audit cycles over authoring design.

 ## Looking Ahead